coolinmc6/analytics/Mastering-Retention.md

 - A good rule of thumb is one critical event per product offering
 - in a marketplace, where you have two main types of users (i.e. buyers and sellers), you may have two critical events, one for each
 - Determine your product's usage interval - daily? weekly? monthly?
-- If you don't have a good gauge of how often users should be using your product, you'll misinterpret your retention metric and misinform your strategies to improve it
+- If you don't have a good gauge of how often users should be using your product, you'll misinterpret your retention metric and misinform your strategies to improve it<a name="usage-interval"></a>
-- There is a Usage Interval Framework to better understand your usage interval <a name="usage-interval"></a>
+- There is a Usage Interval Framework to better understand your usage interval
 	+ **Key Point:** Identify the time interval at which *80%* of users have repeated the critical event
 	+ pages 20 - 22 have a little worksheet to look at your analytics; take a look